bb-wg02/cal-cap/README.md

 - Most of the overall 4% improvement is due to feature engineering.

 #### An additional 5% improvement (total 9%) is possible in the Cal Capstone project approach but it is likely hard to achieve this in practice
-- If the training data exposes the actual ground truth category of the previous sentence ('ground_truth_label_c_lag_1') and its relevant derived columns (e.g.,'num_blocks_sb_lag_1_gt') to the current sentence prediction, then the F1 score jumps to 98% from 93%.
+- If the training data exposes the actual ground truth category of the previous sentence and its relevant derived columns (e.g.,'Number of Sentence Since Sports Broadcast') to the current sentence prediction, then the F1 score jumps to 98% from 93%.
 - However, in a real-time system the corrected label feedback loop would not be that immediate - could not get the actual previous sentence category in under a second.

 #### XGBoost vs Logistic Regression: XGB better